swedenconnect/technical-framework/OpenID Connect Claims and Scopes Specification.md

 Section 3 of \[[OIDC.Sweden.Claims](#oidc-sweden-claims)\] states the following:

 > Many Relying Parties that use OpenID Connect to authenticate users cannot solely depend on the user's session at the OpenID Provider and the `sub` claim to log in the user to the RP application.
 In the context of Swedish eID there are some obvious claims that are regarded to be "primary" identity claims by Relying Parties, for example, a Swedish personal identity number.
 Such claims are needed by the Relying Party in order to log in a user to its application.
-Therefore, this specification's scope definitions will define that some claims are to be delivered in the ID Token so that a Relying Party can fully log in a user without having to make a, potentially, unnecessary call to the UserInfo endpoint.
+Therefore, this specification's scope definitions will define that some claims are to be delivered in the ID Token so that a Relying Party can fully log in a user without having to make a potentially unnecessary call to the UserInfo endpoint.

 The above is true also for Relying Parties authenticating users against the Swedish eIDAS Connector.